You’ll Catch More Flies with Honey Than with Vinegar

 Here’s a great old saying, one for us all to follow: “If you can’t say something nice to another person do not say anything at all.”
 If we all could follow these words of wisdom the world would be a happier place to occupy.

-Just for fun I have listed a few fabulous old fashion good sayings that have stood the test of time and can use a revival!
+Just for fun I am going to read a few fabulous old fashion good sayings that have stood the test of time and can use a revival!
 Please feel free to use them often.